chriskilding/condorterm/README.md

 # condorterm

-Terminal UI (TUI) for the Condor soaring simulator.
+Terminal UI (TUI) for the [Condor](https://www.condorsoaring.com) soaring simulator.

+**Warning:** This is a **work in progress**.
+It currently uses a random data feed, as the UDP backend is not functional yet.

 ## Overview

-`condorterm` displays the UDP output from Condor as a set of virtual steam gauges within your terminal.
+`condorterm` displays Condor's UDP output in your terminal, as a set of virtual steam gauges.

 This may be helpful in the following scenarios: